Market Data Methodology

 OHLCV object: A data structure that is comprised of five datapoints (Open, High, Low, Close, Volume) for a specific asset over a given timeframe, all of which are stored as floating point numbers.

-DEx: A Decentralized Exchange operated autonomously on a blockchain, typically via smart contracts and liquidity pools.
-Examples: Uniswap, Sushiswap, Curve, etc.
+DEX: A Decentralized Exchange operated autonomously on a blockchain, typically via smart contracts and liquidity pools.
+Examples: Uniswap, Raydium, Curve, etc.

-CEx: Exchanges operated as centralized entities, such as corporations.
+CEX: Exchanges operated as centralized entities, such as corporations.
 Typically traded through traditional order books.
-Examples: Coinbase, Binance, Kraken, Bybit, etc.
+Examples: Coinbase, Binance, etc.

 Market Level: A price based on particular quote pair at a specific exchange.
 For example, BTC/USD on Binance would be a separate market from BTC/USD on Kraken.